Heinzaybo/Group6-/Use cases/usecase18.md

 ## MAIN SUCCESS SCENARIO

 1. A forecaster request to organize by largest population to smallest the capital cities in a continent.
-2. System takes the the capital cities in a continent from the database and organize the largest to smallest population.
+2. System takes the capital cities in a continent from the database and organize the largest to smallest population.
 3. Then system output the result for organization.

 ## EXTENSIONS